Audit and Compliance Unit (ACU)

 When an error is found, ACU will provide information to help lawyers submit future bills accurately.
 If an error results in an overpayment, lawyers will be required to repay funds.

-ACU appreciates that the volume of work done by panel members makes some billing errors unavoidable.
+ACU appreciates that the volume of work done by lawyers makes some billing errors unavoidable.
 As such, we make every effort to inform lawyers of proper billing practices.

 Our team conducts billing audits in a professional, impartial and objective manner.
 Audit findings and conclusions are based on documented, empirical evidence, free from bias and assumptions.

 Lawyers shall retain detailed records to prove and justify all items billed in accounts for at least six years after the end of the year in which the final account is submitted.
-Record maintenance requirements can be found in the General Terms and Conditions for Panel Lawyers and Ontario Regulation 106/99.
+Record maintenance requirements can be found in Rule 63 and the General Terms and Conditions for Roster Members.

 If your account(s) is/are selected for audit, we will contact you if we require specific documentation or additional information.
 In circumstances where ACU has not been able to verify a billing, we will advise you in writing, describing the potential error and/or request additional documentation/explanation.

-Communication to and from ACU must be via the Legal Aid Online portal to ensure information and communication between LAO and panel members is accessible and properly tracked.
+Communication to and from ACU must be via the Legal Aid Online portal to ensure information and communication between LAO and roster members is accessible and properly tracked.

 ACU only communicates with acknowledging lawyers when an account is audited.
 If an agent was used to provide services to the client, it is still the responsibility of the acknowledging lawyer to provide the information, and communicate with ACU during the audit.
 If necessary, funds will be recovered from acknowledging lawyers.
 It is the responsibility of acknowledging lawyers to deal with third parties.